 Nissan does business with a variety of local counterparties, including sales companies and financial institutions in many regions around the world.
-Nissan is exposed to the risk that such counterparties could default on their obligations.
+This exposes us to the risk that such counterparties could default on their obligations.

-Nissan has established transaction terms and conditions for operating receivables in Japan and overseas based on credit assessment criteria.
-These criteria enable Nissan to take measures to protect such receivables and may include bank letters of credit and/or advance payment requirements.
+We have established transaction terms and conditions for operating receivables in Japan and overseas based on credit assessment criteria.
+These criteria enable us to take measures to protect such receivables and may include bank letters of credit and/or advance payment requirements.

-As for financial transactions including bank deposits, investments and derivatives, Nissan manages its counterparty risk by using an evaluation system based on external credit ratings and other analysis.
-Nissan enters into such transactions only with financial institutions in each market that have a sound credit profile within their respective countries.
+As for financial transactions including bank deposits, investments and derivatives, we manage our counterparty risk by using an evaluation system based on external credit ratings and other analysis.
+We enter into such transactions only with financial institutions that have a sound credit profile within their respective countries.